 We turn on the tap and safe water to drink, bathe in, and cook and clean with comes out of the faucet.

-But according to a new study, there’s a growing water affordability problem on the horizon that could soon make water scarcer and more costly.
+But according to a , there’s a growing water affordability problem on the horizon that could soon make water scarcer and more costly.

 The fallout has the potential to be devastating to public health in the United States.